rochards/learning-cs/design-patterns/README.md

 They are:
 - [Adapter](https://refactoring.guru/design-patterns/adapter):
   - in Java `Arrays.asList(array)` method is an adapter implementation, because you pass an **Array** as the method argument and receives a **List**
-  - in the package `com.rochards.creational.structural.adapter` there is an example that I created to implement an Adapter pattern that implements the following diagram.
+  - in the package `com.rochards.structural.adapter` there is an example that I created to implement an Adapter pattern that implements the following diagram.
 Additional information is given in `RunExamples.java` class:

 ```mermaid
 ---